 There is a substantial amount of legislation concerned with the use of herbicides.
 Examples include the Control of Substances Hazardous to Health Regulations (COSHH) 1988 and the Code of Practice for Using Plant Protection Products 2006.
 The control of herbicide regulations can be found within the Food and Environment Protection Act (FEPA) 1985.

-It is also a requirement that any intention to apply any herbicide within 5-10m of a watercourse must not be carried out until written confirmation has been received from the Environment Agency.
+It is also a requirement that any intention to apply herbicide within 5-10 metres of a watercourse must not be carried out until written confirmation has been received from the Environment Agency.
 We undertake and obtain E.A. licenses to apply herbicide on or near water where required.

 The application of any herbicides should only be carried out by persons with a recognised National Proficiency Test Council (NPTC) Certificate of Competence.
-This ensures that the right herbicides are used and applied correctly.
+This ensures the right herbicides are used and applied correctly.
 It is an offence to use non-approved products or to use approved products in a manner that does not comply with the specific conditions of approval.
-All our staffs are appropriately trained and certificated and conform to the current sets of legislation.
+All our staff have the appropriate training and certification and conform to current legislation.